 Our orthopedic and sports medicine physicians treat the full range of orthopedic and sports related conditions, including concussion, fractures, tendon and ligament injury, chronic back and neck pain, age-related degeneration, cancerous tumors and traumatic injury.
 From your first appointment through treatment, rehabilitation and follow-up, we provide high-quality and compassionate care to help you return to your previous level of activity quickly and safely.

 IU Health Methodist Hospital Orthopedics & Sports Medicine specializes in bone, joint, spine and muscle care.
 We provide joint replacement and revision surgery for knees, hips, shoulders, elbows, hands, ankles and feet.
 For those that need easy, fast access to an orthopedic specialists, IU Health Methodist Hospital offers walk-in services for recent orthopedic injuries, sprains or broken bones.

-IU Health Orthopedics & Sports Medicine is the only nationally ranked orthopedics program in Indiana according to U.S.News & World Report's 2016-17 "America's Best Hospitals".
+IU Health Orthopedics & Sports Medicine is the only high performing program in the state.
 Our joint replacement specialists use cutting-edge techniques and treatment options to speed up patient recovery times and reduce pain.
 We perform a high volume of surgical joint replacement procedures each year.
 This extensive experience enables our specialists to excel at effectively treating arthritis and joint pain—from the most common cases to the most complex procedures.

 Hip disease is frequently linked to aging, but hip problems can occur at any stage of life.
 At IU Health Methodist Hospital, our hip specialists use proven preservation options to treat a broad range of hip conditions.